joomla/Manual/docs/web-services-api/json-response-format/index.md

         if ($mid === 0) {
             throw new \InvalidArgumentException(
 				sprintf(
-					'A module ID is neccessary in %s',
+					'A module ID is necessary in %s',
 					__METHOD__
 				)
 			);